 When the liver becomes overburdened with toxins, the body will start to store toxins in fat cells as a way for them to be more easily processed later on when the body is more capable of healing.

 The liver becomes overwhelmed when we consume acidic foods and drinks.
 These foods may contain additives, preservatives, and chemicals that the reactive body will treat as a foreign invader and attempt to eliminate if not removed in time via proper filtering by the liver.

 If this is not effective enough, these toxins can cause an inflammatory response in our body, which can lead to many health problems.

 Eventually, inflammation compounds over time and can result in cellular and tissue degeneration, especially in the genetically weakest parts of our bodies.
-In fact, this is how inflammation is localized as a specific disease with the same underlying cause.
+This is how inflammation is localized as a specific disease with the same underlying cause.

 What Are The Main Causes of Body Inflammation?